16 soup recipes to make from around the world

 British minted pea soup with bacon croutons

 This British classic has been given extra veggie goodness with the sneaky addition of spinach, and zhooshed up with crunchy bacon and sourdough croutons.
 This is a no-brainer midweek meal for the winter months.
-It’s a very affordable $2.34 per serve, quick to make, and great for freezing (just leave out the bacon croutons).
+It’s affordable, quick to make, and great for freezing (just leave out the bacon croutons).
 Double the quantities and freeze the remainder for busy days.
 For a meat-free version, use vegetable stock instead of chicken and leave out the bacon – too easy!

 View recipe